This 3-day paddling guide to one of my favorite multi-day excursions in the Canadian Rockies will make you familiar with all the logistics.

 If you are strong enough and have limited time here in the mountains, consider paddling back to the boat launch on the last day, making this a 3-day excursion.

 However, if you have time on your hands stay at the Coronet Creek campground for 2 nights and plan a total of 4 days and 3 nights on the lake.

 Once at Coronet Creek there is a 16km/5 hour return Henry Macleod Trail that will take you away from the water and toward some of the glacial moraines in the area.

-If however it's not something you are feeling particularly excited about, you can always just stay the second night at Coronet Creek then paddle back to the Fisherman's campsite and stay the third night there .
-In this case you will find yourself once more within a close vicinity of Spirit Island, where you can take another peek at the beauty of one of the most photogenic places in the Canadian Rockies!
+In this case, you will find yourself once more within close vicinity of Spirit Island, where you can take another peek at the beauty of one of the most photogenic places in the Canadian Rockies!

-As always if you have any questions or tips don’t hesitate to leave a comment or write to me!
+As always if you have any questions or tips don’t hesitate to leave a comment below!
 I am always happy to hear your feedback and stories of your personal experience from the trip!